9 Landscaping Ideas for a Small Front Yard

 3. Make it No-Mow

 Why worry about having to mow, trim, and edge a small section of grass when you can go “no-mow.”
-Transform your yard into a super low-maintenance locale using ground covers, stepping stone paths, mulched areas, and easy-care ornamental grasses
+Transform your yard into a super low-maintenance locale.
+Some small front yard garden ideas include ground covers, stepping stone paths, mulched areas, and easy-care ornamental grasses

-Mulching this cover with organic materials, such as colored wood and pine bark mulch, will enrich the soil as well.
+Mulching this cover with organic materials, such as colored wood and pine bark mulch, will also enrich the soil.

 flower bed border